sebastienbx/MeLa_Sensors2020/README.md

 ```

-A `ProcessingAcqMode` have a very similar structre, the only difference is that it does not contain a `RealTimeSequence` because only one paket of data is processed.
+A `ProcessingAcqMode` have a very similar structure, the only difference is that it does not contain a `RealTimeSequence` because only one packet of data is processed.